 Data failures can result from accidental deletion, data breaches, hardware or software failure, human error, and data corruption.

 Two-factor authentication (also known as multi-factor authentication) is an extra layer of defense beyond your password.
 Confirming your identity and protecting access to your accounts using a second factor, such as your phone or one-time-password token, prevents anyone but you from logging in, even if somebody else knows your password.
 Multi-factor authentication is also required by certain regulations, so you may well have a compliance incentive to implement this step too.

 Zero Trust is a security framework that assumes a breach is inevitable, and focuses on securing resources by continuously challenging users on the network and restricting access to only what is needed.

 Well-developed zero-trust policies and environments give CISOs and information security defenders more opportunities to detect novel threat actors, and more response options that can be quickly deployed to prevent sophisticated threats.

 Keep Your Information Secure

-Schedule a demo to learn how using Reciprocity ROAR can help in protecting sensitive information and enhance your overall risk posture.
+Schedule a demo to learn how using Reciprocity ZenGRC can help in protecting sensitive information and enhance your overall risk posture.